milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 : All tags values (i.e. CELL barcode or UMI sequence).

 `-uniqueTagCount <(Molecule|Cell|Sample)>`
-: Unique tag count
+: Unique tag count.
 Tag type will be used for filtering tags for export.

 `-cellId [<(none|space|dash)>]`
 : Concatenated all cell tags with specified delimiter, default delimiter is `none`.

-Example output for `-cellId`: GGATTACTCATTGCCC

-Example output for `-cellId dash`: GGATTACT-CATTGCCC
+Example output for `-cellId`: `GGATTACTCATTGCCC`, for `-cellId dash`: `GGATTACT-CATTGCCC`.

+`-isOOF <geneFeature>`
+: Whether specified gene feature is out of frame.

+`-hasStops <geneFeature>`
+: Whether specified gene contains stop codons.

+`-isProductive <geneFeature>`
+: Whether specified gene feature will be productive (no stops and is in frame).

 ### Alignment-specific fields